Forbidden City: Outer Court or the Southern Section

 The Hall of Supreme Harmony (G) is the largest, and rises some 30 m above the level of the surrounding square.
 It is the ceremonial centre of imperial power, and the largest surviving wooden structure in China.
-It is nine bays wide and five bays deep, the numbers 9 and 5 being symbolically connected to the majesty of the Emperor.
+It is nine bays wide and five bays deep, the numbers 9 and 5 being symbolically connected to the majesty of the emperor.
 Set into the ceiling at the centre of the hall is an intricate caisson decorated with a coiled dragon, from the mouth of which issues a chandelier-like set of metal balls, called the "Xuanyuan Mirror".
-In the Ming dynasty, the Emperor held court here to discuss affairs of state.
-During the Qing dynasty, as Emperors held court far more frequently, a less ceremonious location was used instead, and the Hall of Supreme Harmony was only used for ceremonial purposes, such as coronations, investitures, and imperial weddings.
+In the Ming dynasty, the emperor held court here to discuss affairs of state.
+During the Qing dynasty, as emperors held court far more frequently, a less ceremonious location was used instead, and the Hall of Supreme Harmony was only used for ceremonial purposes, such as enthronements, investitures, and imperial weddings.

-The Hall of Central Harmony is a smaller, square hall, used by the Emperor to prepare and rest before and during ceremonies.
-Behind it, the Hall of Preserving Harmony, was used for rehearsing ceremonies, and was also the site of the final stage of the Imperial examination.
+The Hall of Central Harmony is a smaller, square hall, used by the emperor to prepare and rest before and during ceremonies.
+Behind it, the Hall of Preserving Harmony, was used for rehearsing ceremonies, and was also the site of the final stage of the Imperial Examination.
 All three halls feature imperial thrones, the largest and most elaborate one being that in the Hall of Supreme Harmony.

-At the centre of the ramps leading up to the terraces from the northern and southern sides are ceremonial ramps, part of the Imperial Way, featuring elaborate and symbolic bas-relief carvings.
+At the centre of the stairs leading up to the terraces from the northern and southern sides are ceremonial ramps, part of the Imperial Way, featuring elaborate and symbolic bas-relief carvings.
 The northern ramp, behind the Hall of Preserving Harmony, is carved from a single piece of stone 16.57 m long, 3.07 m wide, and 1.7 m thick.
-It weighs some 200 tonnes and is the largest such carving in China.
-The southern ramp, in front of the Hall of Supreme Harmony, is even longer, but is made from two stone slabs joined – the joint was ingeniously hidden using overlapping bas-relief carvings, and was only discovered when weathering widened the gap in the 20th century.
+It weighs some 200 tons and is the largest such carving in China.
+The southern ramp, in front of the Hall of Supreme Harmony, is even longer, but is made from two stone slabs joined — the joint was ingeniously hidden using overlapping bas-relief carvings, and was only discovered when weathering widened the gap in the 20th century.
 The stone slabs were likely transported from a quarry via ice sledge along an ice path lubricated by well water en route.

-In the south west and south east of the Outer Court are the halls of Military Eminence (H) and Literary Glory (J).
-The former was used at various times for the Emperor to receive ministers and hold court, and later housed the Palace's own printing house.
+In the southwest and southeast of the Outer Court are the halls of Military Eminence (H) and Literary Glory (J).
+The former was used at various times for the emperor to receive ministers and hold court, and later housed the palace's own printing house.
 The latter was used for ceremonial lectures by highly regarded Confucian scholars, and later became the office of the Grand Secretariat.
-A copy of the Siku Quanshu was stored there.
-To the north-east are the Southern Three Places (南三所) (K), which was the residence of the Crown Prince.
+A copy of the Complete Library of the Four Treasuries was stored there.
+To the north-east are the Southern Three Places (南三所) (K), which was the residence of the crown prince.